Jberivera/hippo/README.md

 ## About

-Our goal is to help to improve learning of lecture and writing on children with special needs through serious games.
+Our goal is to help to improve learning of reading and writing on children with special needs through serious games.

 ## Technical Details

-The project is designed to work with the information in the scene's config file, each scene has his own game mechanics and it's meant to use the information on those files to create a playable level.
+This project is designed to work with the information in the scene's config file, each scene has his own game mechanics and it's meant to use the information on those files to create a playable level.

 #### Let's see an example